sturmk/GEMSGUI/README.md

 The gems3k-client connects to the gems3k-server running on another computer or in a different process on this machine.
 It sends the input data for GEMS3K in ZeroMQ messages, the server calculates the GEM task and sends the results back to the client in a ZeroMQ message, then the standalone client prints the results and stops.

-5. To build and run the gemsgui-app graphical client (branch rkt-server)
+5. To build and run the gem-selektor graphical client (branch rkt-server)

 Install Qt5.15.4 from conda forge.
 Also install packages providing libGL (to prevent linking errors like "fatal error: GL/gl.h: No such file or directory" when building Qt GUI applications):